BLuckoo/Amazon_Vine_Analysis/README.md

 </p>

-Although the number of Vine reviews is pretty low, so far it can still represent the product.
-However, the average rating from Vine customers is 4.38 with std deviation of 0.78, and this is much higher than the 3.77 from non-Vine customers.
+The average rating from Vine members is 4.11 with standard deviation of 0.95.
+The average rating from non-Vine members is 3.61 with standard deviation of 1.58.

-I believe the Vine customers tend to give higher ratings and pretty focusing on the higher ratings too.
-So reviews from Vine customers are not that trustworthy for me.
+This is an indication that the Vine members tend to give higher ratings.
+So, the reviews indicate that there is a bias towards higher ratings from the Vine members.